CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 SELECT * FROM TT_Translate(sourceTableSchema, sourceTable);
 ```

 The TT_Translate() function returns the translated target table.
-It is designed to be used in place of any table in a SQL statement.
+It is designed to be used in place of any table in an SQL statement.

 By default the prepared function will always be named TT_Translate().
 If you are dealing with many tranlation tables at the same time, you might want to prepare a translation function for each of them.
-You can do this by adding a suffix as the third parameter of the TT_Prepare() function (e.g. TT_Prepare('public', 'translation_table', '02') with prepare the TT_Translate02() function).
-You would normally parovide a different suffix for each of your translation table.
+You can do this by adding a suffix as the third parameter of the TT_Prepare() function (e.g. TT_Prepare('public', 'translation_table', '02') will prepare the TT_Translate02() function).
+You would normally parovide a different suffix for each of your translation tables.

-If your source table is very big, we suggest that you develop and try your translation table on a random sample of it so that the process of create, edit, test, generate gets quicker.
+If your source table is very big, we suggest developing and testing your translation table on a random sample of the source table to speed up the create, edit, test, generate process.
 Future releases of the framework will provide a logging and a resuming mechanism which will ease the development of translation tables.

 # How to write a lookup table?
-* Some helper functions (match(), lookup()) allow the use of lookup tables providing a mapping between source and target values.
+* Some helper functions (matchTab(), lookup()) allow the use of lookup tables to support mapping between source and target values.
-* An example is a list of species codes source values and a corresponding list of species names target values.
+* An example is a list of source value species codes and a corresponding list of target value species names.
 * Helper functions using lookup tables will always look for the source values in the column named 'source_val'.
 The lookup() function will return the corresponding value in the specified column.

 Example lookup table.
 Source values for species codes in the "source_val" column are matched to their target values in the "targetSp1"  or the "targetSp2" column.